Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 After saving the model, the .bat file will be launched from the calculation folder (the folder where the .g3d file is saved), which is a script for launching the solvers.
 If desired, the user can edit it independently and start the calculation without the participation of the Master preprocessor.

-After starting the calculation, the user sees the DOS console on the screen, which displays the progress of the calculation.
+After starting the calculation, the user sees the console window on the screen, which displays the progress of the calculation.
 To interrupt the calculation, just close the console.

 During the calculation, the results are written to the project folder and can be viewed in the Mirage postprocessor (see the chapter Viewing Results).